Conscientious Beekeeping: From the shores of Lake Superior to the banks of the Rio Grande…and beyond!

 Zia Queenbee Co. does not medicate our honeybees with questionable commercial treatments.
 Our honeybees are healthy because they have endured Mother Nature’s survival of the fittest regimen.
 Therefore our superior stock, their beeswax honeycomb and their enchanted honeys are not contaminated.
 All their products, which they share with us and we humbly share with you, are completely natural and healthy.
 We do incorporate conscientious integrated pest management protocols when necessary including supplements consisting of: the Dowda method with garlic powder, grease patties with essential oils and quality bee feed (when necessary) made from quality ingredients—No High Fructose Corn Syrup!
 We only feed our bees what we feel comfortable imbibing ourselves.

-Zia Survivor breeder queens have endured the rigors of either the cold/wet Great Lakes region or the hot day-cold night/arid Southwest.
-They’ve survived long winters in Michigan and the intense summers in New Mexico, as well as high altitudes in the Rocky Mountains.
+Zia Survivor breeder queens have endured the rigors of the cold/wet Great Lakes region, the cool/moist/foggy coastal conditions of the Northern California Bay area, and from the desert to tundra microclimates of the southern Rocky Mountains.
+They’ve survived long winters in Michigan and the intense summers in New Mexico, as well as high altitudes in the Rocky Mountains and the surf of the Pacific.
 Our queens incorporate the varied genetics of diverse honeybee stock- from across the USA.
 We routinely purchase quality stock from various rearers and breeders nationwide every year.
-These purchased queens, regardless of origin, must also endure at minimum two winters in the Upper Peninsula of Michigan and the Land of Enchantment, New Mexico.
-Once they have successfully overwintered and produced well while maintaining health, vitality and production, they are inducted as breeding contenders and begin as mother breeders; retiring as Support drone breeders in following seasons.
-They must produce honeybees that routinely exhibit high productivity, heartiness, gentleness, and pest/disease resistance.
-Grafted queens are isolated in mating yards with an abundance of regulated and selected survivor drone colonies in northern New Mexico and in Michigan’s Upper Peninsula.
+These purchased queens, regardless of origin, must also endure at minimum two winters.
+Once they have successfully overwintered and have produced well while maintaining health, vitality, and production, they are inducted as breeding contenders and begin as Mother Breeders; retiring as support Drone breeders.
+They must produce honeybees that routinely exhibit high productivity, endurance, gentleness, hygienics, pest/disease resistance and overwintering abilities.
+Grafted queens are isolated in mating yards with an abundance of regulated and selected survivor drone colonies in NorCal, New Mexico and in Michigan’s Upper Peninsula.

 Zia Honeybees Are Gentle